VaradBelwalkar/Compute-Services/README.md

 - Suitable for large scale deployments (Currently single node).

 ### Want to work with AWS?
-- Get our aws container, and then simply start working with aws-cli, by just simple IP configuration.
+- Get our AWS container, and then simply start working with aws-cli, by just simple IP configuration.

 ### Wargames
 - Host container-based wargames easily on this platform.